Nigerian Railway Corporation: Standard gauge lines

 A standard gauge network is developing.

-The oldest standard-gauge line is the original 217-kilometer line from Oturkpo to the Ajaokuta steel mill.
-An earlier standard gauge line of 51.5 kilometers operated between the Itakp mines and the Ajaokuta steel mill.
+The oldest standard-gauge line is the original 217-kilometre line from Oturkpo to the Ajaokuta steel mill.
+An earlier standard gauge line of 51.5 km operated between the Itakp mines and the Ajaokuta steel mill.
 On 29 September 2020, an extension, the Warri-Itakpe Railway, was officially opened by President Muhammadu Buhari in a virtual ceremony.
-In 2018, employees of China Civil Engineering Construction working on the project had been attacked twice by "bandits."
+In 2018, employees of China Civil Engineering Construction Corp (CCECC) working on the project had been attacked twice by "bandits."
 Passenger trains have been running on the standard gauge line since October 2020 and freight trains since April 2021.
 There are also plans for an extension here: from Ajaokuta to Abuja.
-This would give the line a length of 500 kilometers.
-Another planned line runs from Port Harcourt to Makurdi over a length of 463 kilometers.
+This would give the line a length of 500 km.
+Another planned line runs from Port Harcourt to Makurdi over a length of 463 km.

-Construction of the Abuja-Kaduna line by the Chinese construction company CCECC began in February 2011, and it was finally inaugurated on 26 July 2016.
+Construction of the Abuja-Kaduna line by CCECC began in February 2011, and it was finally inaugurated on 26 July 2016.
 The total cost was US$870 million.
-The 186.5-kilometer line, which begins in Idu 20 kilometers west of central Abuja, requires two hours of travel time for high-speed trains with a maximum speed of 100 km/h.
-In August 2020, NRC reported that about 50% of the revenue of its entire rail network (about 4,000 km) would be generated by the standard gauge Abuja-Kaduna line (186 km).
+The 186.5-kilometre line, which begins in Idu 20 kilometres west of central Abuja, requires two hours of travel time for high-speed trains with a maximum speed of 100km/h.
+In August 2020, NRC reported that about 50% of the revenue of its entire rail network (about 4,000km) would be generated by the standard gauge Abuja-Kaduna line (186km).
 That Nigerians like to take the train between the capital Abuja and the next largest city Kaduna also has very serious reasons.
 Indeed, the "highway" between the two cities is a constant target for muggers.
 A train journey is thus the safer alternative to a car for residents of both cities.
 In 2019, a train traveller says, "I was kidnapped and now only travel by train!"
-Celebrities are also affected: As recently as November 20, 2021, Zamfara State governorship candidate Sagir Hamidu died in a robbery on the said Abuja-Kaduna Expressway.
-Train traveller Agatha Ameh says, "Although, I know some people who still travel by road, possibly because it’s cheaper, I will prefer the train services any day, any time.
-It’s safer, smoother, and even faster."
+Celebrities are also affected: As recently as 20 November 2021, Zamfara State governorship candidate Sagir Hamidu died in a robbery on the said Abuja-Kaduna Expressway.
+Train traveller Agatha Ameh says, "Although, I know some people who still travel by road, possibly because it's cheaper, I will prefer the train services any day, any time.
+It's safer, smoother, and even faster."
 She particularly praises the e-ticketing platform on the Abuja-Kaduna line.
 On 28 March 2022, the Abuja-Kaduna line was the target of a terrorist attack in which a large number of passengers and train staff were killed or kidnapped.
 Some of the 168 abductees were gradually released for ransom.
 The line was shut down.
 Five months later, the terrorists still hold some hostages.
 However, there are increasing voices, especially from Muslim associations, to restart the train service between Abuja and Kaduna anyway.